 In part one of this voter registration database (VRDB) auditing series, I briefly touched on the importance of identifying what should comprise the audit trail, without going into many specifics.
+In part two, I discussed the methods of performing a voter registration database audit.
 In this entry, I’ll take a deeper dive into what data is stored stored in VRDBs, identifying critical fields, and the importance of metadata.

 We should focus on data points that, if manipulated, could affect election outcomes.
 The following table describes some of the key data points often stored in voter registration databases: